Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

 Let $\mathcal{C}$ be a quantum error-correcting code which can correct up to $\tEC$ errors per block.
 A fault-tolerant encoding $\mathcal{E}$ is given by several \textit{gadgets} that systematically replace parts of the circuit with their error-corrected variants.
 We divide a given quantum circuit $Q$ into separate \textit{locations} at which a local action (such as state preparation, application of a gate, measurement, or storage) is performed on the qudits.
 The encoded circuit $\mathcal{E}(Q)$ is defined by replacing each qudit with an encoded qudit, replacing each location with a gadget that performs the respective action on the encoded qudits, and applying error correction operations (EC-gadget) after each step.

 We use a graphical representation to specify sufficient conditions for fault-tolerance.
 Encoded blocks of the code are indicated by double-lines whereas single lines represent single unencoded qudits.
-Let denote the projector onto the code's subspace of states which are correctable given at most $r$ errors on the block.
-We write for the ideal decoder of $\mathcal{C}$.
+Let $\Diagram{\filter{r}}$ denote the projector onto the code's subspace of states with at most $r$ errors on the block.
+We write $\Diagram{\decoder}$ for the ideal decoder of $\mathcal{C}$.
 We represent the gadgets graphically as

 We use this notation to define a set of conditions which a given fault-tolerant encoding scheme (i.e. a set of gadgets for encoded state preparation, gate application, measurement and error correction) may possess.